DataFire/Integrations/integrations/generated/windows_graphrbac/README.md

   * value `array`: A collection of Active Directory groups.
     * items [ADGroup](#adgroup)

+### GroupMembershipClaims
+* GroupMembershipClaims `string` (values: None, SecurityGroup, All): Configures the groups claim issued in a user or OAuth 2.0 access token that the app expects.

+### InformationalUrl
+* InformationalUrl `object`: Represents a group of URIs that provide terms of service, marketing, support and privacy policy information about an application.
+The default value for each string is null.
+  * marketing `string`: The marketing URI
+  * privacy `string`: The privacy policy URI
+  * support `string`: The support URI
+  * termsOfService `string`: The terms of service URI

 ### KeyCredential
 * KeyCredential `object`: Active Directory Key Credential information.
   * customKeyIdentifier `string`: Custom Key Identifier